 WG2 WP/203 provided copies of completed forms (only a sampling of the forms that had been submitted to WG2) describing the validation tools to be used by the member organizations for the validation of the internetwork SARPs.
-While these forms are not directly applicable to document the validation tools be used for the validation of the sub-volume 2-4 SARPs, the forms provide a model for equivalent forms that could be developed by WG3 for its purposes.
+While these forms are not directly applicable to document the validation tools be used for the validation of the Sub-Volumes 2, 3 and 4 SARPs, the forms provide a model for equivalent forms that could be developed by WG3 for its purposes.

 WG2 WP/202 presented an example of a validation exercise specification.
-Although these exercises are not directly applicable to the validation exercises to be undertaken for the validation of the sub-volumes 2-4 SARPs, the document provides a example of a high level specification of an validation exercise.
+Although these exercises are not directly applicable to the validation exercises to be undertaken for the validation of the Sub-Volumes 2, 3 and 4 SARPs, the document provides a example of a high level specification of an validation exercise.

-WG2 WP/249 proposes the framework for the CNS/ATM-1 Package sub-volume V validation report.
+WG2 WP/249 proposes the framework for the CNS/ATM-1 Package Sub-Volume 5 validation report.
 This outline could be used as the basis to create the report for the overall for CNS/ATM-1 Package

 Danny Van Roosebroek of Eurocontrol introduced WP 5-22 on the subject of interoperability testing as a validation tool.
 The WG noted the proposed validation scenarios.
+The purpose of the interoperability scenarios is to support interoperability testing between states/organizations developing validation tools.
 There was a suggestion from the Rapporteur that perhaps the focus of the validation scenarios should be on the North Atlantic operational environment as representative of an oceanic domain.
 Individual member states and organizations, in a position to do so, could proceed to develop scenarios appropriate to their domestic operational domains.
 The scenarios and the validation results could be reported to ATNP/2 within the validation report.

 Mr. Van Roosbroek briefed WP5-23 on the use of protocol validation tools, specifically the use of the GEODE protocol simulation tool.
-Mr. Van Roosbroek agreed on an exchange of models with CENA.

 Mr. Picard briefed WP5-28 on the use of the ATN Archive Validation Server.
 The server at CENA has provided an archive for WG2, and now extends that for WG3.
-All SARPs will be available on the server..
+All SARPs, working papers and other WG3 documents are now available on the server.
+The CENA server can be accessed by ftp over the Internet.